rose-collectionservices/cataloging-manual/GENERAL-PROCEDURES/d-marc-fields.md

 1. Create added entry headings for all contributors to an expression, including authors, editors, writers of added content, publishers, and printers; or contributors to an item including bookbinders, inscribers, former owners, signers, etc.
 2. All added entries should include $e with the appropriate RDA relator term.
 Use RDA vocabulary terms is standard local practice for Rose Library.
 For item level names, such as former owners, collectors, signers, inscribers, etc, add $5 GEU as the final subfield to protect those entries from overlay.
 3. Use authorized forms if they are available, otherwise create a name using RDA Guidelines.
 If the contributor is considered significant enough to merit a new authority, complete cataloging and forward the item to the NACO cataloger (generally Rare Book Cataloger) for authority creation.

+### H. Collection notes

+A number of Rose Library collections records have additional added fields to identify the collection to which they belong.

+1. All named collections should have a 590 note that reads:

+    Stuart A. Rose Manuscript, Archives, & Rare Book Library copy from the library of…

+2. All volumes from named collections that are received with the original collection should have 700_1 added entries, for example

+    Danowski, Raymond, $e collector $5 GEU
+    Billops, Camille, $e former owner.$5 GEU
+    Hatch, James V. $q (James Vernon),$d 1928-$ former owner.$5 GEU

+    This note should not be added to items that were added to a collection after the original collection items.
+This is particulary true of the Danowski items, many of which were not collected by Raymond Danowski but have been purchased subsequently by Rose Library.

+3. Volumes donated by Stuart Rose also receive both a 590 and a 700:

+    Rose, Stuart, $e collector.

+4. All items of the Danowski Literary and Poetry Library should have a 590 and also have a 710_2

+    590 _ _ Stuart A. Rose Manuscript, Archives, & Rare Book Library Danowski copy forms part of the Raymond Danowski Poetry Library.
+    710 2_Raymond Danowski Poetry Library (Emory University.
+General Libraries) $5 GEU